Penalty shootout: Ice hockey

 In many European leagues a team receives three points for a regulation win and two for an overtime or shootout win, with the losing team's points awarded in the same manner as in North America.
 Regardless of the number of goals scored during the shootout by either team, the final score awards the winning team one more goal than the score at the end of regulation time (or overtime).

 In many North American minor leagues, the player that scores the shootout-winning goal is credited with one shot on goal and one goal.
 The losing goaltender of the shootout is credited with one shot against, one goal against, and an overtime/shootout loss.
 North American professional hockey does not allow shootouts in post-season play, and instead will play multiple 20-minute sudden-death overtime periods as are needed until a team scores.
 The official IIHF name of the procedure is game-winning shots (GWS).
 In some European countries, the post-game penalty shots are unofficially known as "bullets".

 Rugby union

 In rugby union, five players take kicks on goal from the centre of the 22-metre line.
 If the scores are level after five players from each team have kicked, the shootout goes to sudden death.
 This tie-breaking method was used for the first time at a professional level in Leicester Tigers' Heineken Cup semi-final victory over the Cardiff Blues on 3 May 2009; after a 26–26 draw after extra time, Leicester won the shootout 7–6.

-It happened a second time in the 2022 Champion's Cup quarterfinal between Toulouse and Munster, with Toulouse winning 4 - 2.
+The second instance of this was in the 2022 Champion's Cup quarterfinal between Toulouse and Munster, after a 24–24 draw, with Toulouse winning the shootout 4–2.
+The third instance occurred in the 2025 United Rugby Championship quarterfinal between Munster and the Sharks (rugby union), with the Sharks winning the shootout 6-4.